pywr-editor/editor/README.md

 Pywr editor provides the following features:

-- Full and easy customisation of model parameters, nodes, recorders, metadata, tables, slots and imports directly from the UI
+- Full and easy customisation of model parameters, nodes, recorders, metadata, tables, imports and slots directly from the UI
 - Dynamic validation of model configuration
 - Support of custom model components
 - Interactive model schematic
-  - pan, zoom, resize, screenshotting of schematic
+  - pan, zoom, resize, screenshotting
   - drag, drop or delete multiple nodes at the same time
   - connect or disconnect nodes
   - change colour and shape of nodes